 - High Strength Steel Reinforcing Bar

-The current reinforced concrete building codes in the US have not been updated for rebar strength since the late 1960's based on research done in the 50's and 60's.
-Current US building codes limit rebar strength primarily to 60ksi.
-US rebar mills are capable of producing suitable reinforcing bar up to 100ksi and in many parts of the world, rebar strengths of 100ksi and above are used routinely.
+Current building codes in the US have not been updated for rebar strength since the late 1960's based on research done in the 50's and 60's.
+These codes limit rebar strength primarily to 60ksi.
+US rebar mills are capable of producing suitable reinforcing bar up to 100ksi and, in many parts of the world, rebar strengths of 100ksi and above are used routinely.
 This issue goes well beyond just rebar costs and design issues but has a significant impact on quality, construction productivity and sustainability.
+This initiative will allow engineers to utilize advances in steel metallurgy comparable to new standards throughout the world.

 - Integrated Project Delivery (IPD) Guide

-The use of Integrated Project Delivery continues to grow as a viable alternative for project delivery.
-IPD is practiced in many forms but there are common elements in all of these alternative forms.
+The use of Integrated Project Delivery continues to grow as a viable project delivery alternative.
+While such projects share many fundamental features, variations exist which have various aims and outcomes.
 Using the CPF sponsored Design Management Guide for the Design Build Environment as a template, CPF proposes to sponsor the development of an IPD Guide that will serve as a knowledge base written by practitioners for practitioners.
-The IPD Guide is intended to serve as a resource for owners, architects, engineers and contractors considering the use of IPD.
+The IPD Guide is intended to serve as a resource for owners, architects, engineers and contractors considering the use of IPD, to understand it's basic principles and to select optional features which best address the needs of the project.

 - Integrating Carbon into Life Cycle Based (Structural) Design Decision-Making